 The PFS designation is only available to licensed CPAs.
 These CPAs must be a current member of the American Institute of Certified Public Accountants (AICPA) in good standing.

 To become a PFS, candidates are required to complete a minimum of 75 hours of financial planning education in the Body of Knowledge categories.
 They can do so up to five years before they apply for the designation.
+(Alternatively, an Experienced pathway is available to candidates who earn a minimum of 105 hours of personal financial planning education within the 7 years prior to the PFS application.)

 There are a number of ways PFS candidates can satisfy this education requirement.
 They can enroll in professional development opportunities and complete five financial planning certificate programs administered by the AICPA.